openfisca/openfisca-doc/source/installation/offline-environment.md

 The big picture: download Python packages on a machine with Internet access, copy them to the server and install them in a [virtualenv](https://virtualenv.pypa.io/en/stable/).

-We assume that it is possible to copy files to the server, for example via a USB key.
+We assume that it is possible to copy files to the server, for example via a USB stick.
 Or perhaps the server filters only outgoing connections, but accepts incoming connections allowing to copy the files.

 ## On the machine with Internet access